DeponesLabs/.github/profile/README.md

 ## ❤️ Support Us

-Depones Studio is powered by open-source passion.
+Depones Labs is powered by open-source passion.
 If our tools help you in your daily workflow, consider supporting our development.

 <a href="https://github.com/sponsors/berkacunas">
   <img src="https://img.shields.io/badge/Sponsor-EA4AAA?style=for-the-badge&logo=github-sponsors&logoColor=white" alt="Sponsor on GitHub">